 I call this Irish Fail.

 British films that wish you to believe the characters are Irish floor me.
-Brits do Americans so well (Think Hugh Laurie as House) yet fall on their faces trying to pose as Irish.
+Brits do Americans so well (Think Andrew Lincoln in The Walking Dead or Hugh Laurie as House) yet fall on their faces trying to pose as Irish.
 Barry Lyndon (1975) is a great film as long as you forget the fact that Lyndon is written as Irish.
 Enjoy the film; just don't try to get me to add it to this Irish database.
-How About You… (2007) is a lovely film with Vanessa Redgrave.
-They pretend the story takes place on the Irish seacoast; should have said Brighton.
+How About You (2007) is a lovely film with Vanessa Redgrave.
+They pretend the story takes place on the Irish seacoast -- should have said Brighton.
 Watching The Lonely Passion of Judith Hearne (1987) with its fantastic leading cast one finds each and every one -- very British.

 Miss Julie (2014) is set in Ireland.
 The original play is set in Scandinavia - the land of the midnight sun.
 Thus the meaning, importance and cultural reference to Midsummer make perfect sense, there.
 In Ireland, not so much.

 I probably don't have to warn you about Duck, You Sucker (1971) and Irish American Ninja (2005).
 It's not that they fail to be good that I'm complaining about, it's that they fail at their claim to be Irish.